Special Education Overview for NHS

 If a student with an IEP requests to take a test in the RSP room, what is the process?

-Students with special education services may be excused to take their tests and quizzes in room 611, as long as their IEP accommodations permit.
+Students with special education services may be excused to take their tests and quizzes in the designated testing room for that specific period, as long as their IEP accommodations permit.

 How do I know who the case carrier is for my child?